 DAA offers a wide range of courses at Level 3 (Advanced study), that includes a variety of academic A-Levels and vocational courses (BTEC and OCR).
 The wider programme of study includes: work related learning; independent study skills, university visits and career development

 Central to our commitment is high quality teaching leading to a best quality learning experience.
 We are a place where innovation and future technologies are embraced and implemented into our day to day life.
 Indeed, each scholar is loaned a Chrome book lap top for the duration of their studies.
-Post-16 study leads the way in the use of platforms such as Google Drive, FROG and Google Classroom.
+Post-16 study leads the way in the use of platforms such as Google Drive, OWL and Google Classroom.
 This allows teachers and scholars to work in a flexible and collaborative way.

 Many of our own scholars already chose to continue their studies at DAA and for good reasons.
 If you are considering applying to us from another school, you will find the atmosphere friendly and open.
 We admit a number of external applicants each year, and you will soon feel very much a part of the team.
 We take great pride in the good relationships that exist between students and staff and within the student body.
 As you near the end of Year 11, you are faced with a range of choices including employment, training, or continuing your studies elsewhere.
 You need to explore all these paths and get advice from many sources.